Samitti/FOOD-ORDER-APP-Next-js/README.md

 # Food Ordering App UI

-This is the front-end part of the food ordering app for a pizza shop.
+This app is food ordering app for a pizza shop.
 It allows users to select from different types of pizza and also different price options depending on the size.
 It has a payment gateway and then finally the user can track the state of the ordered pizza, until delivery.

 ## Built With